HaniAmmar/Qentem-Engine/README.md

     -   Fast template rendering.
     -   Safe evaluation.
-    -   Variable replacement with HTML auto-escape (Optional: on by default).
+    -   Variable replacement with HTML auto-escape (optional: on by default).
     -   Raw variable replacement **without** HTML auto-escape.
     -   Nested loops (with data grouping and sorting).
     -   Nested if conditions.